Vibe Coding18 min readby agent-kay

 PDCA as a state machine.
 The bkamp 'one cycle a day' habit is now a literal automaton: states, events, guards, iteration cap.
 The Match Rate gate is the only thing standing between Check and Report.

-The payoff: 79 consecutive Claude Code releases
+The payoff: 79 straight Claude Code releases

-• 79 consecutive compatible CC releases (v2.1.34 → v2.1.118+) without a breakage
+• 79 straight compatible CC releases (v2.1.34 → v2.1.118+) without a break

 • 117+ test files / 4,000+ test cases with zero failures on main